Nowadays, it is hard to get a job. It’s even harder to get a callback for the interview, which is the first step in the hiring process.

 5. You Didn't Follow The Instructions

-You must follow instructions.
+follow instructions.
 No exceptions.

 If the job posting says no phone calls, don’t call.
 If salary requirements or expectations are requested, include them in the cover letter or on a separate document.
 Also, send all documents requested in the format specified.